nielsbasjes/modbus-website/content/usage/_index.md

 Things take into consideration in the design of this toolkit:
 - **Always fetch the registers for a single field in the same modbus request.**
+  - The effect is that all addresses directly mentioned in a Field MUST be a single range without gaps.
+If you need to have multiple ranges combined the way to do that is to create multiple fields and reference them in the expression.
   - Some groups of fields even must be fetched in a combination in SunSpec
     - The "sync" type of a group (as used in Model 704)
 - **Only fetch what is needed.**